davidtwco/rfcs/text/0000-build-std.md

 When `std` is a dependency, all of the dependencies of the `sysroot` crate will be built, ensuring that `proc_macro`, `test` and `profiler_builtins` are also built.
-Optional features of the standard library are not resolved.
+Optional dependencies of the standard library are not built.

 The host pre-built standard library will always be used for procedural macros and build scripts.
 At least initially, artifact dependencies use the same